 |Applicants Submitting SAT scores||28%|

-Let's take a closer look at all of these areas to get a clearer idea of what Bethany College offers and if it sounds like a good choice for you.
+Let's take a closer look at these areas to get a clearer idea of what Bethany College offers and if it might be the right college for you.

 It is moderately difficult to get into Bethany College.
-Bethany College admitted 70% of all applicants in 2021.
+Around 70% of applicants get into Bethany College each year.
 Last year, 1,358 students applied to Bethany College and 952 were admitted.

-About 56% of students who start at Bethany College return the next year.
+Approximately 56% of first-year, full-time undergrads who start at Bethany Collegereturn for their sophomore year.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.